MickTheRus/AllTheHamaxes/README.md

 v0.1: I was BORN!
 But seriously mod released with 8 hamaxes for tier 1-4 ores, for ore and alts.

 v0.2 Updated build.txt and some other things, don't remember.

+v0.3: Bone hamaxe added with drop rate of 0.49% from Skeletons, also 5% from Undead Miners just.....
+For No Reason...